 Entry-to-Queensland restrictions on people from hotspots were not effective and border closures were reimposed because the ‘reward’ for honesty was a $2800 bill for a 14-day hotel quarantine.
 The police had no means of verifying entrants’ claims.
 Lying avoided a large cost to the individual but imposed increased risks of harm on others.

 Faculty of Medicine

 The interventions need to be informed by public health experts with the most accurate and up-to-date information.
-It is critical that governments clearly and regularly communicate to their citizens what needs to be done and why so that individuals and communities understand and accept the restrictions imposed on them and act accordingly.
+It is critical that governments clearly and regularly communicate to their citizens what needs to be done and why, so that individuals and communities understand and accept the restrictions and act accordingly.

-No-one should be seen to be exempt from these restrictions.
+No-one should be seen to be exempt.
 And as the pandemic threat is controlled, citizens must continue to modify their behaviour until elimination has been achieved, or a vaccine can protect the whole population.

 Faculty of Business, Economics and Law

 Governments are vested with incredible powers that infiltrate most aspects of our daily lives.
 Getting it right when it comes to protecting safety, security and liberty is no easy task, but our constitutional frameworks and values have evolved with this in mind.

 While governments have (and need and must exercise) invasive powers, legal measures used to fight COVID-19 should be carefully scrutinised against some basic principles.

 - Necessary – Is it justified?
 Tailored to a legitimate aim?
 Effective?

 - Proportionate – Has a balance been struck between infringements on liberty and potential benefits to public health?